Posts Tagged ‘collectible guns’

 Not everything was old

 Toward the end of the show, Dennis Quackenbush asked me to come to his table and photograph a rifle he had just delivered.
 When I got there, I saw a rifle unlike anything Dennis has ever made.
 It’s a muzzleloader that he usually will not produce for reasons of safety — a slight air leak at the breech could fire the bullet into the shooter as he is loading it in the barrel, or anytime afterward.

-This muzzleloader by Quackenbush is stunning!
-The owner put a vintage-looking Malcom scope on top to complete the image.
+This muzzleloader designed by Mike Paulus and built by Quackenbush is stunning!
+Mike put a vintage-looking Malcom scope on top to complete the image.